 Stedelijk Museum Amsterdam, (Municipal Museum Amsterdam) is a contemporary museum dedicated to modern art and design.
 With over 250,000 visitors a year, Stedelijk Museum is among the most visited museums in Amsterdam, right behind Rijksmuseum, Van Gogh Museum and Anne Frank House.

 If you’re interested in visiting one of the country’s largest collections of contemporary art, then the Stedelijk Museum is an excellent place to visit.

-Stedelijk Museum Amsterdam, located at the Museumplein (Museum Square) in Amsterdam, is a prominent establishment dedicated to modern and contemporary art and design.
-Construction of the museum started in the 1890s and was spearheaded by Sophia Adriana de Bruyn, a private collector of art, jewelry, antiquities, and others.
+The construction of Stedelijk Museum Amsterdam started in the 1890s.
+It was spearheaded by Sophia Adriana de Bruyn, a private collector of art, jewelry, antiquities, and others.
 When the museum opened in September 1895, unsurprisingly, most of the works on display were from de Bruyn’s collection.

 In the 1930s, the museum started to actively acquire art, and in the 1960s, the Society for the Formation of a Public Collection of Contemporary Art (Vereeniging tot het Vormen van een Verzameling van Hedendaagsche Kunst or VVHK), handed over its vast art collection to the museum.
 This included works from such prominent artists such as George Hendrik Breitner, Jean-Baptiste-Camille Corot, and Vincent van Gogh.